Lramseyer/vaporview/CONTRIBUTING.md

 ## Interfacing with other extensions

 Vaporview is designed to do one thing and do it well.
 It is intentionally language agnostic and simulator agnostic.
 However, it does have an API that allows other extensions to interface with Vaporview.
 See [API_DOCS.md](https://github.com/Lramseyer/vaporview/blob/main/API_DOCS.md) for details.
-If you need help integrating an extension with the Vaporview, please reach out to me!
+If you need help integrating an extension with the Vaporview API, please reach out to me!